 Over Here, Over There: Madison in WWI

 .
-It tells the story of Madison and its people during the Great War with a focus on individual stories of those who served overseas and those who remained at home.
+It told the story of Madison and its people during the Great War with a focus on individual stories of those who served overseas and those who remained at home.
 The uniforms, memorabilia and letters of those who served are central to telling the story of the war experience.
-Through artifacts culled from both organizations’ collections, the exhibition explores key themes such as attitudes to the war and neutrality, political censorship, the rise of the media, and the propaganda machine.
-It also explores the art and music that flourished during this time, and it examines the post-war experience.
+Through artifacts culled from both organizations’ collections, the exhibition explored key themes such as attitudes to the war and neutrality, political censorship, the rise of the media, and the propaganda machine.
+It also explored the art and music that flourished during this time, and it examined the post-war experience.

 In the creation of this exhibition, the MHS partnered with the Scranton Memorial Library and other town organizations to offer musical performances, lectures, book talks, and movie screenings throughout the year.
-These programs enhance the visitor experience and deepening understanding of the impact of WWI on Madison.
-Listening centers at Lee's Academy feature recordings of several Daniel Hand High School students reading selections from period letters and memoirs.
-Among the many vivid first-person narratives are the stories of Philip Platt (who was involved in humanitarian responses before, during, and after the war), Morgan Redfield (who ran away to join the Canadian forces at age 15), and Charlotte Dowd, a teenage girl whose diary reflects her concerns for her peers and her older brother.
-Multimedia viewing stations feature a selection of the photos from the front as well as other items that could not be displayed.
+Listening centers at Lee's Academy featured recordings of several Daniel Hand High School students reading selections from period letters and memoirs.
+Among the many vivid first-person narratives were the stories of Philip Platt (who was involved in humanitarian responses before, during, and after the war), Morgan Redfield (who ran away to join the Canadian forces at age 15), and Charlotte Dowd, a teenage girl whose diary reflects her concerns for her peers and her older brother.
+Multimedia viewing stations featured a selection of the photos from the front as well as other items that could not be displayed.

 This exhibition was made possible by a generous grant from Connecticut Humanities.
 We are indebted to them for their support of local humanities-based, cultural organizations.